-Elliot Dizon is an associate in the firm’s Trusts & Estates, Private Wealth & Taxation and Tax Exempt Organizations practice groups.
+Elliot Dizon Worledge is an Associate in the firm’s Trusts & Estates, Private Wealth & Taxation and Tax Exempt Organizations Practice Groups.

 Her practice is concentrated on assisting high-net worth families with estate and gift tax planning.
 Elliot is experienced in drafting custom estate planning documents for each client, including wills, revocable trusts, residence trusts, life insurance trusts, irrevocable family trusts, and operating agreements.
 Elliot is also a co-author to “Unequal Inheritances: A Final Parental Communication” published in the Trusts and Estates Magazine this February 2021.